How to Start a Tea Business in Canada | Guide

 4. Sustainability and Ethical Practices

-5. Performance Measurement and Optimization
+5. Performance Measurement and Optimisation

-• Key Performance Indicators (KPIs): Track KPIs such as sales revenue, website traffic, social media engagement, and customer feedback to measure the effectiveness of your marketing strategy.
+- Key Performance Indicators (KPIS): Track KPIS such as sales revenue, website traffic, social media engagement, and customer feedback to measure the effectiveness of your marketing strategy.

-Tea Business in Canada Managing Finances and Operations
+Tea Business in Canada: Managing Finances and Operations

 Effectively managing finance and operations is a key factor in the success of a tea business in Canada.
 This guide gives a detailed exposition of financial management strategies and operations for Canadian tea companies.